 Construction site injuries can result in lost wages, medical bills, and more.
-For this reason, many construction workers seek out legal help from a Pennsylvania construction accident attorney to protect their rights after accidents or injuries occur on the job.
+For this reason, many construction workers seek out legal help from a Philadelphia construction accident attorney to protect their rights after accidents or injuries occur on the job.
 In addition to potential lawsuits against construction site owners, manufacturers, contractors and engineers, it is also important that you know your rights as an employee in order to get the benefits that you deserve from your employer or their insurance provider through workers’ compensation.

 There are many possible causes behind workplace injuries and fatalities among construction industry employees.
 Sometimes, it is simply the negligence of others that leads to a worker being injured or killed on site.
 Other times, workers are exposed to dangerous conditions without proper training or equipment needed for protection.

 Construction sites are filled with many different tools and heavy machinery.
 Working around all this equipment can be dangerous when construction site workers have not been properly trained on how to safely use it.
 If you’ve never operated a crane before, for example, then being forced into that position without any prior instruction could lead to horrible injuries.

 Some of the most common reasons to need a construction site accident attorney are from worker falls including from falling off a ladder or scaffolding.
 Many times these falls are fatal or cause debilitating injuries.
 Workers getting struck by falling objects or debris, sometimes from above them in the head, are another leading cause of construction site accidents.